Equal-Vote/star-server/docs/contributions/1_local_setup.md

  * [Javascript Crash Course](https://www.youtube.com/watch?v=FtaQSdrl7YA) : You'll need to understand Javascript before learning typescript.
 This crash course also does a great job of getting you onboarded to general web development as well as covering the javascript.
  * [Typescript Crash Course](https://www.youtube.com/watch?v=ahCwqrYpIuM) : Typescript adds a couple of features to Javascript.
 You can probably understand most of our code base with just Javascript knowledge, but it's also good to have the context on Typescript.
 This video is much shorter, just to give you a broad typescript overview.
  * [React Crash Course](https://www.youtube.com/watch?v=Rh3tobg7hEo)
- * (Optional) I also found frontendexpert.io very helpful to give an overview of everything, but it does cost money
+ * (Optional) Arend also found frontendexpert.io very helpful to give an overview of everything, but it does cost money

 ### Additional Reading